NVIDIA makes breakthrough in conversational artificial intelligence

 A series of breakthroughs in developing a conversational artificial intelligence will help humans talk to robots more naturally

-American technology company NVIDIA has made advances in developing conversational artificial intelligence, which will allow people to have more natural real-time conversations with computers.
+American technology company NVIDIA has made advances in developing conversational artificial intelligence that will allow people to chat more naturally in real time with computers.

 “This is a difficult task because in order to be able to do this, the computer needs to be able to understand meaning.